Last Updated on January 11, 2023 by James Gentile

-Although bankruptcy filings are public record, someone would have to explicitly perform a search through the Court to find out if you have filed bankruptcy.
+Although bankruptcy filings are public records, someone would have to explicitly perform a search through the Court to find out if you have filed bankruptcy.
 In fact, the only time anyone would need to know about your bankruptcy is if, in the future, you apply for a credit card or loan or are asked to provide information about your credit history.
 If you need to file bankruptcy, no one except you and your attorney should have immediate knowledge about the bankruptcy.

 5. Filing Bankruptcy Stops Utility Shut-Offs, Auto Repossessions, and Foreclosures

-When your attorney files a bankruptcy claim on your behalf, this puts an end to stress caused by debt collectors, looming foreclosures or loss of transportation.
+When your attorney files a bankruptcy claim on your behalf, this puts an end to stress caused by debt collectors, looming foreclosures, or loss of transportation.
 This “cease and desist” law allows all your present financial problems to be evaluated correctly during the bankruptcy process.